tonyhu-x/exp/grad/uoft.typ

 on the design and data processing of her cross-linguistic study on event conceptualization and description.
-I also participate actively in lab meetings, where members listen and provide feedback on others' ongoing research projects, and take part in other lab activities such as participant recruitment events.
+I also participate actively in lab meetings, where members listen and provide feedback on each other's ongoing research projects, and take part in other lab activities such as participant recruitment events.

-Both of these research experiences granted me the ability to efficiently read and digest academic literature, the critical mindset to design and examine research methodology, as well as high familiarity with the linguistic research process.
+Both of these research experiences have afforded me the ability to efficiently read and digest academic literature, and to adopt a critical mindset for designing and examining research methodology.
-In addition, I gained practical experience with presenting research projects by attending poster fairs and conferences as a student researcher.
+In addition, I gained strong familiarity with the linguistics research process and practical experience with presenting research projects by attending poster fairs and conferences as a student researcher.
 In the fall of 2023, I decided to use the skills and experiences I accumulated to kick-start my own research project in the area of linguistics that excites me most --- second language acquisition.